-James is Whistler’s only chef to cook at the celebrated James Beard House in New York City where he has performed on three separate occasions.
+James is Whistler’s only chef to cook at the celebrated James Beard House in New York City where he has performed on four separate occasions.
 He has been voted best chef in Whistler by Pique Newsmagazine and was inducted into the British Columbia Restaurant Association Hall of Fame in 2011.

 As a follow-up to his James Beard–nominated first cookbook, James and his team share recipes from Araxi Restaurant’s dining room and signature Araxi Longtable Dinner events, all adapted for delicious home cooking in Araxi: Roots to Shoots, Farm Fresh Recipes.
 James’ new book – containing 80 classic recipes complemented by striking photography – is available at Araxi Restaurant and fine book retailers.

-Recent 2017 accolades for Araxi include Vancouver Magazine’s Best Whistler Restaurant, Where Magazine’s Best Formal Whistler Restaurant, and Top 100 Best Restaurants in Canada.
+Recent 2018 accolades for Araxi include Where Magazine’s Best Formal Whistler Restaurant, Georgia Straight Golden Plate Awards' Best Whistler Restaurant, and 100 Best Restaurants in Canada.

 James lives in nearby Squamish where he works closely with local farmers and producers and personally selects the freshest ingredients featured on the Araxi menu.